higorspinto/software-quality-measures/README.md

 ## 2) Coupling

 In software engineering, coupling is the degree of interdependence between software modules.
-It is a measure of how closely connected two routines or modules are.
+It is a measure of how closely connected two routines or modules are [5].

 Coupling is usually contrasted with cohesion.
 Low coupling often correlates with high cohesion, and vice versa.
-Low coupling is often a sign of a well-structured computer system and a good design, and when combined with high cohesion, supports the general goals of high readability and maintainability.
+Low coupling is often a sign of a well-structured computer system and a good design, and when combined with high cohesion, supports the general goals of high readability and maintainability [6].

-For purposes of this task, we define a Module coupling as:
+For purposes of this task, we define a Module coupling as [6]:

 ![alt text](eq1.gif "Equação 1")